Science Museum Lates are adults-only, after-hours theme nights that take place in the museum on the last Wednesday of every month.

 - Wounded: Conflict, Casualties and Care: Free entry

-- Fly our simulators: Red Arrows and Fly 360° both discounted rates for Lates
+- Red Arrows and Fly 360°: Fly our simulators at discounted Lates rates.

 - Hidden Gems: Peel away the layers of the Science Museum’s collection and you’ll find a weird and wonderful world of spectacular objects.
 Come and marvel at a selection of items not normally on public display, brought straight from our stores.